saylordotorg/course_psych402/Unit06.md

+---
+layout: default
+title: "PSYCH402: Neuropsychology"
+course_description: "A survey of the field of psychology devoted to understanding how the brain functions and how it interacts with the body in order to control and mediate behaviors and actions."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: The Motor System** <span id="6"></span> *Physical movement of any sort is a complex act requiring the seamless coordination of multiple body systems.
 Considering the millions of ways